turingschool/curriculum-site/module3/lessons/fe_error_handling.md

 ```
 </section>

-By using the line `throw New Error()`, we are able to manually trigger the `catch`.
+By using the line `throw new Error()`, we are able to manually trigger the `catch`.
 Now, that error handling in our `catch` is firing for a 422 error!
 Yay!

 <section class="call-to-action">
 ### Discuss